 For those of you with existing LIBOR linked loans expiring after the end of 2021, you will be contacted during the course of the next 12 months by your lender who will need to move you to a different rate - possibly by amending the existing documents.
 You may be asked to consent to, or enter into, negotiations to amend the terms of the loan and should review any such request carefully.

 The Banking and Financial Services team at Farrer & Co have been advising lender and borrower clients on the impact of LIBOR discontinuation and the introduction of SONIA and other alternative rates.
-We are also very used to acting for schools and lenders to schools in relation to their financing matters, and are familiar with the financing documentation that you might need to amend or put in place as a result of the LIBOR phase out.
+We are also very used to acting for education institutions and lenders to education institutions in relation to their financing matters, and are familiar with the financing documentation that you might need to amend or put in place as a result of the LIBOR phase out.

 If you have any questions regarding LIBOR, what you might expect to hear from lenders in the coming months or the pros and cons of SONIA and other alternative reference rates, please contact Bethan Waters, Caroline Tatham, or your usual point of contact in the firm on +44 (0)20 3375 7000.